PhilippSelzer/FluxCorr_ParticleTracking/README.md

 it is the actual particle tracking routine.

-If some error for reading a text-file occurs, presumably the first line of the respective text file, which contains some meta-information needs, to be deleted manually, and the issue will be fixed.
+If some error for reading a text-file occurs, presumably the first line of the respective text-file, which contains some meta-information, needs to be deleted manually and the issue will be fixed.